-All One in Church
+All One in the Church #3: Dementia

 Dementia affects people’s ability to think and debilitates memory.
 While it can be frustrating to deal with people who are confused, it’s also a great way to practice the fruit of the spirit.